kaushkay/midass-iiitd/README.md

 Submission
 In the form, you would have to submit the CSV file<br/>

-***Tried with 3 hidden layers, but it performs better with 1 or 2 hidden layers within it.
-That's why the other hidden layers are commented out.***
+***Tried with 3 hidden layers MLP but got only 70% accuracy on the val set.
+But when trained with CNN, got val set accuracy of about 90%.
+Hence, CNN implementation python notebook is uploaded.***